ethereum/documentation/pen-and-paper.md

 the ones in the envelope.

 Similarly, the missing 8 words in each envelope force the attacker to search through 2048⁸ = 2⁸⁸ possibilities to recover all the words.
-Thus, in order to recover all the 24 words in the correct order having access to only one of the envelopes, the attacker needs to search through 79 + 88 bits of entropy.
+However, this already includes their ordering (8! ≈ 2¹⁶ possibilities), so the corresponding entropy needs to be subtracted.
+Thus, in order to recover all the 24 words in the correct order having access to only one of the envelopes, the attacker needs to search through 79 + 88 - 16 bits of entropy.

-However, the 24 words encode 264 bits, of which only 256 bits encode the random seed, making 8 bits redundant and the total entropy facing the attacker 79 + 88 - 8 = 159 bits.
+However, the 24 words encode 264 bits, of which only 256 bits encode the random seed, making 8 bits redundant and the total entropy facing the attacker 79 + 88 - 16 - 8 = 143 bits.
 Searching through such a huge key space is not feasible with currently available computing power and can be expected to be remain so for the foreseeable future.